-When your air conditioner is running properly, your house will be cool and dry.
+When your air conditioner is working properly, your house will be cool and dry.
 A leaking air conditioner is frustrating but isn’t necessarily dangerous.
-It depends on whether it’s leaking water or coolant.
+It depends on whether it’s leaking water or refrigerant.

-Learn more about why your air conditioner is leaking and how you can prevent it from happening in the future.
+Learn more about why your air conditioner is leaking and how you can stop it from happening in the future.

-Why Is My Air Conditioner Leaking Water?
+Why Is the Air Conditioning Leaking Water?

-Because of the condensation process, having water leak is a common problem.
-We often receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
+Due to the condensation process, having water leak is a common problem.
+We often get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it happens:

 Drain Line Is Plugged